Storyflow Logo

 Maven logo

-Best for: Cohort-based course creators with synchronous teaching.
-Not for: self-paced courses or creators who want full audience ownership.
+Best for: cohort creators teaching live, who value discovery.
+Not for: self-paced courses, or creators who want full audience ownership.

 6. Disco (Best Community-First Cohort)